-This section describes the mathematical formulation of our proposed tracking controller.
-Starting with the derivation of the linearized full centroidal dynamics, we present a QPbased convex-MPC problem.
-We then discuss the benefits of our controller and provides the comparison with the original convex-MPC [1] in Sec.
-IV-C.
+Starting with the derivation of the linearized full centroidal dynamics, this section presents a QP-based MPC problem.
+We then discuss the benefits of our controller and provides the comparison with the original convex-MPC [1] in Section IV-C.